This week’s question comes from Tamar:

 Not dealing with conflicts (from tiny to extra-large) can become landmines in your relationship so it’s best to deal with issues as they occur.
 There is no shame in seeking professional help.
 As a matter of fact, it should be commonplace with zero stigma.

+The myth of love by accident has couples avoiding problems and delays seeking professional help.
 If you want to create long-lasting love with a partner, it’s likely that you’ll need to upgrade your skillset with a pro.

 A Soulmate Relationship Requires You To Be Authentic

 Attraction or even deep love does not come with mindreading powers.
 Why soulmate relationships are difficult is because you were not taught communication skills in your family of origin or in school.

 Being authentic means you are able to speak your truth – not your opinion.

 Sharing how you feel and being able to communicate with your partner is the foundation of a loving relationship and a soulmate relationship is no exception.

 Since your partner will not be just like you – it’s important that you speak up and say what you do and don’t like, and to make requests.

 Being authentic is required for the entire relationship, not just at the beginning.